Food is a big part of most people’s travel experiences. It is for many, one of the best ways to experience the local culture.

 Being able to eat local and safely on the street for some might seem rather risky.
 And while there is no guarantee against getting sick, street food and local food can be safe to eat.

 On our quest for authentic food, we’ve eaten a lot of street foods.
-From the streets of Bangkok to the markets of Cambodia in Southeast Asia.
+From eating a like a local on the streets of Bangkok to street food at the markets of Cambodia in Southeast Asia.
 In South America, we’ve had ceviche from the back of a truck, all the way to choripan grilling on the streets of Argentina.

 After visiting 12 countries and over 40+ cities on the hunt for the authentic foods, we’ve been fortunate not to have had any serious stomach issues.